vemuladheeraj/whatsappReplier/README.md

   </table>
 <br> Now the application is ready to launch, but with no support of dialog flow.
 In order to have the integration with dialogflow, please follow the below process.

+1. Login to Dialogflow (https://dialogflow.com/)and click on Go to console.
+2. Click on Create new agent !(C:\Users\vemul\OneDrive\Desktop\2.png)

+3. Provide the agent name and select ‘create new google project’ under the google project field and click on create.

+4. Click on the wrench icon beside the agent name to navigate to the setting menu.
+5. Click on refresh icon in the service account field.
+6. Note down the Project Id( This needs to be updated in the code.)

+7. Click on the service account link, this will navigate to service accounts in Google Cloud Platform.

+8. Select Create Service Account option.
+9. Update the Name and description and click on create.
+10. You can leave the optional details as blank in the next page.

+11. The created account will be added in the same service accounts page.
+12. Click on the three dots at the end of the service account details.
+13. Select Create Key.

+14. Select JSON and click on create, a new json file will be downloaded.
+Save the JSON(The path of the JSON needs to be updated in the code.)

+15. Open dialog_flow_credentials.py file and update the path of the JSON in dailogflow_key variable.
+16. Update the project ID in the DIALOGFLOW_PROJECT_ID variable and leave the session id as is.
+17. Open constants.py file and update the chromedriver path in chrome_executable_path variable.
+18. Chrome driver can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/  (Note: Chrome driver is not the chrome application in fact  ChromeDriver is a standalone server that implements the W3C WebDriver standard.).
+19. Update the contact name in contacts_to_send_message variable inorder to auto respond by the virtual agent.
+You are ready to run the application.
+Cheers!